MarteXcoin-documentation/Documentation/wallets/index.rst

 requirement to hold a full copy of the blockchain, some time is required for synchronisation when starting the wallet.
 Once this is done, the correct balances will be displayed and the functions in the wallet can be used.
-Dash Core Wallet is available for macOS, Linux, Raspberry Pi and Windows.
+MarteX Core Wallet is available for macOS, Linux, Raspberry Pi and Windows.

 Features: